wpfleger96/Calculator/README.md

 ![Calc!](http://i.imgur.com/1K8mRIZ.png)

-Your goal is to develop a calculator app in Java with a graphical user interface (GUI) powered by Swing.
+Your goal is to develop a calculator app in Java 7 with a graphical user interface (GUI) powered by JavaFX.
 You will be responsible for designing and implementing the user interface for your project (following a few guidelines).
-This calculator app is interesting in that we will provide two different implementations for handling mathematical operations: an iterative implementation and a recursive implementation.
+This calculator app is interesting in that we will provide two different implementations for handling mathematical operations: an iterative implementation (loops) and a recursive implementation.
 This will be accomplished by implementing the <code>Math</code> interface in two classes,
 <code>IterativeMath</code> and <code>RecursiveMath</code>.